hyperledger/identus-cloud-agent/docs/guides/deploying-node.md

 * [Cardano wallet backend](https://github.com/cardano-foundation/cardano-wallet)
 * [DB-sync](https://github.com/IntersectMBO/cardano-db-sync)

-Once you have these services up and running, specify their respective URLs in the environment variables of the Node, specifically:
+Once you have these services up and running, specify their respective URLs in the environment variables of the Node:

 * Cardano wallet backend
     - `NODE_CARDANO_WALLET_API_HOST` for wallet server host